cccbr/belfryprojects/content/docs/040-managing-project/index.md

 **TOP TIP**: Asking *who*, *what*, *when*, *where*, *why*, *how*, are useful prompts at every stage!
 {{</hint>}}

 There is a wide range of material available about planning and running projects.
-Look for basic guides online and in books (public libraries and bookstalls at larger stations may stock some).
+Look for basic guides online and in books.
 A focus on charities and the voluntary sector is most likely to be helpful for bell projects.
 There is no “right” way to manage a project so this guidance should be adjusted to fit the specific project.

 A particularly comprehensive set of information about church projects is [here](https://www.hereford.anglican.org/parish-support/community-partnership/crossing-the-threshold-toolkit/).